DrMaryKat/instructional-coaching-module/README.md

 - JavaScript enabled
 - No installation required - runs entirely in browser

-### How to Use
-1. **For Individual Learning**:
-   - Open `index.html` in any web browser
-   - Progress through modules sequentially
-   - Complete activities and reflections
-   - Download resources as needed

-2. **For Group Training**:
-   - Host on GitHub Pages for easy access
-   - Share link with coaching team
-   - Use as foundation for facilitated discussions
-   - Customize content to match local context

-3. **For Organizations**:
-   - Fork repository to customize content
-   - Add organization-specific resources
-   - Track completion through additional analytics
-   - Integrate with existing LMS if needed

-### Customization Options
-The module is designed to be easily customizable:
-- Edit school demographics in the case study
-- Modify literacy concepts based on local curriculum
-- Add district-specific resources and links
-- Translate content for multilingual audiences
-- Include local data and examples

 ### Learning Outcomes
 Upon completion, instructional coaches will be able to:
 1. Analyze complex dynamics in merged urban schools